business-applications/sample-kafka/README.md

 3. Download and set up Apache Kafka:
 For quick and easy setup follow instructions on https://kafka.apache.org/quickstart.
+(all commands below are executed from Kafka installation folder)

 a) Start ZooKeeper server:
 ```